marcoaam/shopping-website/README.md

 File structure
 --------------

-In the app folder there are a series of folders in the MVC kind of structure. each one of them contains the following.
+In the app folder there are a series of folders simulating the MVC kind of file structure. each one of them contains the following.

 Models
 ------